 All of Athaliah’s male relatives in Jezreel, capital city of Israel – the seventy boys and young men in the royal family, were rounded up and beheaded.
 On Jehu’s orders their heads were placed in baskets at the city gate.

 Jehu then herded forty-two of Athaliah’s adult male relatives into a pit and slaughtered them at Betheked.
-It seemed as if he had killed anyone in Israel and Judah who might be able to claim the thrones of these kingdoms.
+He had killed anyone in Israel and Judah who might be able to claim the thrones of these kingdoms.

 Athaliah takes command